AsmaKhan40/pizza_order_and_delivery_analytics/README.md

 The monthly delay trends showed that August experienced the highest number of delays, likely due to a peak in orders during that month.

-🔄 My Workflow

-Collected Data:- Downloaded the dataset from Kaggle as a CSV file.

-Stored and Cleaned the Data:- Imported the data into MySQL.
-Cleaned it using SQL (handled missing values, removed duplicates, fixed data types).

-Explored the Data with Python:- Analyzed key trends and created visualizations for better understanding.
-Built the Dashboard,Designed an interactive Power BI dashboard with KPIs, slicers, and multiple charts.

-Documented Everything:- Summarized the findings and actionable recommendations in a PowerPoint presentation.

-📂 Dataset

-Source: Kaggle - Enhanced Pizza Data
-Description: The dataset contains pizza order details, including order ID, date, pizza type, size, delay, location, etc.

 📝 Actionable Insights